jpegy-xyz/basement/03_firend.tech/friend_tech.md

 ### What is Friend.tech

 Your network is your net worth.
 At least according to friend.tech.
-And they aim to put it to the test by tokenising access to a private network of your favourite influencer.
+They're aiming to put it to the test by tokenising access to a private network of your favourite influencer.

 friend.tech is a new social token platform that connects your Twitter profile to a wallet on Base chain.
 Users can buy tokens of other users on the platform that enable them to connect directly with that user in a semi-private chat.